t-affeldt/hate-raid-prevention/streamelements-name-filters.md

 Create a new banned phrase for each one and then copy the respective filter into the text input.
 Make sure to enable ``Regular expression`` for every one of them.

 ## All of the filters below in a single filter
-(you do not the others if you use this)
+(you do not the individual filters if you use this)

 ``b(?:a|4)b(?:o|0){2,}n|d(?:e|3)(?:a|4)d.*v(?:e|3)t(?:e|3)r(?:a|4)n|d(?:i|1|l)(?:e|3)d.*v(?:e|3)t(?:e|3)r(?:a|4)n|g(?:o|0)r(e|3)|^gun[a-z][0-9]+$|h(?:a|4)h(?:a|4).*v(?:e|3)t(?:e|3)r(?:a|4)n|(?:j|i)ud(?:g|9)(?:e|3)(?:j|i)ud(?:y|i)|(?:l|1|i)(?:a|4)r(?:|5)h|(?:n|m|r|1|l)(?:i|1|l|e)(?:g|9)+(?:(?:e|3|o|0)r|uh|a|4)|n(?:i|1|l|e|3)(?:g|9)+(?:(?:e|3)tt|r(?:e|3)(?:s|5)|r(?:a|4))|pt(?:s|5)d|(?:^|[^g])r(?:a|4)p(?:e|3)|(?:s|5)u(?:i|1|l)(?:c|z)(?:i|1|l)d|v(?:e|3)t(?:e|3)r(?:a|4)n.*c(?:o|0)mm(?:i|1)tt|v(?:e|3)t(?:e|3)r(?:a|4)n.*d(?:e|3)(?:a|4)d|v(?:e|3)t(?:e|3)r(?:a|4)n.*d(?:i|1|l)(?:e|3)d|v(?:e|3)t(?:e|3)r(?:a|4)n.*h(?:a|4)h(?:a|4)``